Asthma Treatment and Monitoring

 Drug Class – Leukotriene Modifiers

-Commercially available leukotriene modifiers include montelukast (Singular) and zafirlukast (Accolate) as oral pills taken once a day.
-Zileuton (Zyflo CR) is a 5-lipoxygenase inhibitor that also modifies leukotriene activity (4).
+Commercially available leukotriene modifiers include montelukast (Singular) and zafirlukast (Accolate), which are oral pills taken once a day.
+Zileuton (Zyflo CR) is a 5-lipoxygenase inhibitor modifying leukotriene activity (4).

 Montelukast and zafirlukast work to control asthma-related symptoms by targeting leukotrienes, which are eicosanoid inflammatory markers.
-Montelukast works in particular by blocking leukotriene D4 receptors in the lungs, thus allowing decreased inflammation in the lungs and increased relaxation of lung smooth muscle (9).
+Montelukast works by blocking leukotriene D4 receptors in the lungs, thus allowing decreased lung inflammation and increased relaxation of lung smooth muscle (9).

 Zafirlukast works by being a competitive antagonist at the cysteinyl leukotriene-1 receptor (CYSLTR1) (10).
-Zileuton is a 5-lipoxygenase inhibitor, in which 5-lipoxygenase is needed for leukotriene creation.
+Zileuton is a 5-lipoxygenase inhibitor, and 5-lipoxygenase is needed for leukotriene creation.
 Blocking 5-lipoxygenase decreases the formation of leukotrienes at several receptors.
-As a result of decreased leukotriene production, there is decreased inflammation, decreased mucus secretion, decreased bronchoconstriction (11).
+As a result of decreased leukotriene production, there is decreased inflammation, decreased mucus secretion, and decreased bronchoconstriction (11).

 Leukotriene Modifiers Side Effects